Check out these fun ideas for kids to do with your kids at home during Spring Break.

 13. Make Slime or Play Dough

 Slime is all the rage these days.
-We have tried out a few recipes a couple and loved how easy it was.
-There are many tutorials for it on pinterest.
-If your kids aren’t interested in slime, make some play dough.
-You can find our favorite play dough recipe here: Our Favorite Play dough Recipe.
+We have tried out a few recipes and loved how easy it was to make.
+You can find a lot of slime recipes on pinterest.

 14. Paint Rocks